Scientists unlock the secrets of glacier-fed streams

-The field scientists working on the Vanishing Glaciers project aren’t afraid of heights.
+The field scientists working on the Vanishing Glaciers project, supported by The NOMIS Foundation, aren’t afraid of heights.
 They climb to the icy peaks of mountain ranges from the Himalayas to the Alps, equipped with vials, pipettes, thermometers and liquid-nitrogen cylinders (which they’ve nicknamed Dido and Fido).
 Their goal is to collect samples of the microorganisms living in glacier-fed streams and bring them back to EPFL for analysis by their colleagues.

 “We need to act now, before it’s too late”

 As the world’s glaciers disappear, they are taking with them well-kept secrets.
 Glacial melting is one of the most visible signs of climate change and will eventually cause glacier-fed streams to dry up – destroying an important, unique ecosystem.